shaikrida/cybersecurity_portfolio/Investigation_reports/Phishing_analysis/Email-header-and-sender-analysis/Analysis.md

 ## Attack Narrative

-1. Victim receives an email impersonating Chase Online Services.
+1. An email impersonating Chase Online Services is received.
 2. The email creates urgency by stating the account has been temporarily suspended.
-3. The victim is instructed to open the attachment to reactivate and verify the account.
+3. The recipient is instructed to open the attachment to reactivate and verify the account.

 ---